ralhei/pyRserve/doc/intro.rst

  as on Mac OS X. pyRserve has also been successfully used on Win32 machines.
 Unittests have been used on the Linux and Mac OS X side, however they might just work fine for Win32.

-It has been tested run with Python 2.6.x and 2.7.x.
-Python 3.x has never been tested, it might or might not work.
+It has been tested run with Python 2.6.x, 2.7.x and Python 3.2.

 The latest development has been tested with R 2.13.1 and Rserve 0.6.6.